jamesxu1996/js-fighting-game/README.md

 This game was developed following this tutorial by Chris Courses: https://www.youtube.com/watch?v=vyqbNFMDRGQ&ab_channel=ChrisCourses

+This game was developed using Javascript and HTML canvas.

 ## Overview
 This game is a traditional pixel-based 2d fighter.
 2 players control their own character and fight until the timer runs out or HP is set to 0.